rideshareatx/presentation/index.md

 <img src="http://cdn2.sosueme.ie/wp-content/uploads/2014/09/0799.png"/>
 ##Empowering you to create a commumunity around seamless commuting.
 ===
-# KIM will know the
+##KIM will know the
 - current traffic activity
 - traffic patterns past and future
-- optimal options to move around and help schedule/coordinate them for you in the best mode for you -such as metro, rail, car-pool, rideshare, bike, walk
+- optimal options to move around and help schedule/coordinate them for you in the best mode for you
+- such as metro, rail, car-pool, rideshare, bike, walk
 ===
 # Austin Traffic
 <img src="http://techzette.com/wp-content/uploads/2014/02/traffic-austin.jpg"/>